The Ultimate Degu Diet Guide: Helpful Tips and Guidelines

-Degus are herbivores and – in the wild – will feed on grasses, leaves and the occasional seeds.
-They live in an arid environment and are used to eat high fiber food.
-In captivity, the degu isn’t very demanding when it comes to their diet.
-The only thing you really need to watch out for is that you don’t feed them foods with high sugar content.
+Degus are herbivores and – in the wild – will feed on grasses, leaves, and the occasional seeds.
+They live in an arid environment and are used to eating high-fiber food.
+But what should you feed your pet degus?

 The Degu Diet

 A healthy diet is essential for the wellbeing and lifespan of your degus.
 The main diet of degus consists of hay, pellet food, and fresh vegetables.
 You can give the occasional treat to your degus but will need to limit this, because most treats are high in fat and sugar content.
 This can lead to obesity in your degus.
 Vitamin and mineral supplements are – in general – not needed, but can help prevent diseases.

 Hay is sometimes used as a bedding material but is more important as a primary food source for your degus.
 In fact, about 80 % of your degu’s diet will need to consist of good quality hay.
 Hay is the most important source of fibers in the degu diet and is essential to maintain the gut function.
 Your degus will chew hours on the hay and wear their molar teeth this way – which is a good thing.

 You’ll need to provide your degus with quality hay, like meadow hay or timothy hay.
 Make sure that the hay isn’t green, white or pink.
 Hay that’s green will lead to bloating of your degus while pink and white hay indicates that the hay contains mold.
 The best hay has a brownish color and has a sweet smell.